spectrasecure/arise/README.md

 For development purposes, we use CI testing to ensure that new code changes don't break Arise while in development.
 CI-related scripts are bundled in `/ci` and CI-related workflows are named with the convention of `/.github/workflows/ci-*`. **As a non-maintainer who is not making modifications to the Arise source code, you can simply delete (or just ignore) the CI tests if you don't need them.**

-In order to maximise the amount of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) we do in testing, the Arise CI tests are run against actual pages bundled as part of the default website (https://ari.se.net).
+In order to maximise the amount of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) we do in testing, CI tests are run against actual pages bundled as part of the default website (https://ari.se.net).
 This means that once you replace the default site with your own custom website, the CI tests will break because the dummy pages they rely on no longer exist.

 ## Wishlist / To-Do / Feature Ideas
 - Refactor inline bash evaluation function and enable its usage.
 Right now it only works on very tiny/simple snippets.
 The main reason I wrote the logic was because I thought it would be funny to implement (it was).
 Some refactoring is absolutely necessary to make this feature practical/useful and not just a good meme.